Christopher Alexander: Author

 The Timeless Way of Building (1979) described the perfection of use to which buildings could aspire:

 A Pattern Language: Towns, Buildings, Construction (1977), co-authored with Sara Ishikawa and Murray Silverstein, described a practical architectural system in a form that a theoretical mathematician or computer scientist might call a generative grammar.
 The work originated from an observation that many medieval cities are attractive and harmonious.
 The authors said that this occurs because they were built to local regulations that required specific features, but freed the architect to adapt them to particular situations.
+The book had its beginnings with an early version of Alexander's PhD dissertation based on fieldwork in the Bavra village in Gujarat, India.

 The book provides rules and pictures, and leaves decisions to be taken from the precise environment of the project.
 It describes exact methods for constructing practical, safe, and attractive designs at every scale, from entire regions, through cities, neighborhoods, gardens, buildings, rooms, built-in furniture, and fixtures down to the level of doorknobs.
 A notable value is that the architectural system consists only of classic patterns tested in the real world and reviewed by multiple architects for beauty and practicality.

 The book includes all needed surveying and structural calculations, and a novel simplified building system that copes with regional shortages of wood and steel, uses easily stored inexpensive materials, and produces long-lasting classic buildings with small amounts of materials, design and labor.
 It first has users prototype a structure on-site in temporary materials.
 Once accepted, these are finished by filling them with very-low-density concrete.
 It uses vaulted construction to build as high as three stories, permitting very high densities.

 This book's method was adopted by the University of Oregon as described in The Oregon Experiment (1975), and remains the official planning instrument.
 It has also been adopted in part by some cities as a building code.

 The idea of a pattern language appears to apply to any complex engineering task, and has been applied to some of them.
 It has been especially influential in software engineering where patterns have been used to document collective knowledge in the field.

 A New Theory of Urban Design (1987) coincided with a renewal of interest in urbanism among architects, but stood apart from most other expressions of this by assuming a distinctly anti-masterplanning stance.
 An account of a design studio conducted with University of California Berkeley students on a site in San Francisco, it shows how convincing urban networks can be generated by requiring individual actors to respect only local rules, in relation to neighbours.
-A vastly undervalued part of the Alexander canon, A New Theory is important in understanding the generative processes which give rise to the shanty towns latterly championed by Stewart Brand, Robert Neuwirth, and the Prince of Wales.
+A vastly undervalued part of the Alexander canon, A New Theory is important in understanding the generative processes which give rise to the shanty towns latterly championed by Stewart Brand, Robert Neuwirth, and Charles III, the then Prince of Wales (2001).
 There have been critical reconstructions of Alexander's design studio based on the theories put forward in A New Theory of Urban Design.